officialprofile/Genome-assembly/Genome Assembly/_book/03-Basic.md

 c_bases['A'][[1]]
 #> [1] "T"
 ```

-This data structure will allows us to directly pull out complementary bases.
-Let's build a function utilizes this.
+This data structure allows us to directly access complementary bases.
+Let's build a function that utilizes this.

 ```r